pranaypatel512/BiometricAuthentication/README.md

-# Jetpack Compose Biometric Authentication Example
+# Android Biometric Authentication Example

 This repository demonstrates how to implement **Biometric Authentication** in an Android application using **Jetpack Compose**.
 It showcases the integration of the [`BiometricPrompt`](https://developer.android.com/reference/androidx/biometric/package-summary) API with Compose to provide a modern, user-friendly way to secure access to your app.